KantaraInitiative/wg-otto/docs/proposal/proposal.md

 ###  Questions

-* How are we going to support versioning of federation metadata?
+* How are we going version federation metadata?
-* How are we going to support versioning of entities ?
+* How are we going version entities ?
 E.g. UMA RP 1.0 vs UMA RP 1.0.1 implementation.
-* Do we want to support custom members?
+* Do we want to support custom entities?